 Do Certain Breeds of Cats Fall Asleep Faster than Others?

 Yes, there are a few cat breeds that love sleeping.
-A few cat breeds like American Shorthair, Persian, Exotic, Maine Coon, and ragdoll tend to sleep more than the other breeds.
+A few cat breeds like American Shorthair, Persian, Exotic, Maine Coon, and Ragdoll tend to sleep more than the other breeds.
 Persian cats have been known to be the longest sleeping cats.
-Persian cats, unlike other breeds do not like high action activity.
+Persian cats, unlike other breeds, do not like high-action activity.

-The cats that love sleeping do not need you take a lot of care, except for food and medical costs.
+The cats that love sleeping do not need you to take a lot of care, except for food and medical costs.
 They do not expect you to offer them a lot of attention.
-As long as they are left alone, and offered a little petting now and then, they will remain happy.
+As long as they are left alone and offered a little petting now and then, they will remain happy.
 While a fw cats fall asleep so quickly, a few others tend to sleep too much.

 Some cat breeds that sleep a lot include